What is Business Process Management?

-CIO defines business process management as: “Business process management (BPM) is the practice of aligning goals and processes as businesses evolve.
+CIO defines business process management as: “Business process management (BPM) is the practice of aligning goals and processes as businesses evolve.”

 Tallyfy defines workflow automation as: “Workflow automation is a created series of automated actions for the steps in a business process.
 It is used to improve everyday business processes because when your work flows, you can concentrate on getting more done and focusing on the things that matter.
-It allows teams to spend more time on the actual work itself and less time on the processes that support them.
+It allows teams to spend more time on the actual work itself and less time on the processes that support them.”